Find your perfect trip

 Day 01: Arrival in Kathmandu

-Upon your arrival at Kathmandu International Airport, a Himalayan Sanctuary Adventure representative welcomes you outside the terminal gate holding a placard with your name.
+Upon your arrival at Kathmandu International Airport, one of the representatives from Himalayan Sanctuary Adventure welcomes you outside the terminal gate holding a placard with your name.
 Then transfer you to the hotel.

 Included meals: Breakfast

-After breakfast, a scenic drive on a tourist bus with a guide to Pokhara.
+After breakfast, you will start a scenic drive to Pokhara.
 A pleasant ride adoring the breathtaking sceneries enter the tourist capital Pokhara.
 Rest at a hotel and later explore nearby places.
 Stay overnight.

 Meal Included: Breakfast